dineshkummarc/Picturo2.0/README.md

  - [x] javascript preloader for big pictures
  - [x] generate method of thumbnail replace by auto_thumb method (writen by Bronco at warriordudimanche.net)
  - [x] pictures and folders are sorting with natural case insensitive sort
+Optional:
+ - [ ] Convert all of the image types to a single image source (.jpeg/.png) while viewing on the album